-- 1. Prepare you for entry level positions; - 2.
-Enable you to perform effectively in professional and career positions in management; and - Prepare you for graduate and professional study in business or management.
+- 1. Prepare you for entry-level positions; - 2.
+Enable you to perform effectively in professional and career positions in finance; and - 3.
+Prepare you for graduate and professional study in business or finance.

 - 1. Economics (the theoretical basis for the discipline); - 2.
-Mathematics and statistics (the tool subjects);

-- The principles pertinent to all of the functional areas of business, accounting, finance, management and marketing, in an integrated manner and with adequate focus on their international aspects; and - 4.
+Mathematics and statistics (the tool subjects); - 3.
+The principles pertinent to all of the functional areas of business, accounting, finance, management and marketing, in an integrated manner and with adequate focus on their international aspects; and - 4.
 Corporate finance, banking and investments.

-The finance major is designed so that the entire degree is available through day classes.
-The finance major is also offered in time periods and formats that are designed for the needs of adult learners, offered through evening and weekend classes.
+The Finance major is also offered through day classes and in time periods and formats that are designed for the needs of adult learners, offered through an evening cohort program.

-Finance majors must complete the University core requirements, which are partially satisfied by MGT 252 Business Ethics (which also counts as religion core) or one core approved philosophy course in ethics, MATH 105(3) or 110(3) and 115(3).
-All business majors must complete CMSC 180 and one of CMSC 181 through 184, depending upon the student's background.
-CMSC 181 should be taken by students who believe they already have spreadsheet skills.
-CMSC 184 is recommended for those students who need to develop spreadsheet skills.
-ACCT 310 may be substituted for CIS/CMSC 180, 181/184, with advisor approval.
+Finance majors must complete the University's Inquiry Curriculum requirements, which are partially satisfied by MGT 252 Business Ethics (which also counts as Religion Mode of Inquiry) or one Mode of Inquiry approved philosophy course in ethics, MATH 105(3) or 110(3) and 115(3).
+All business majors must complete CMSC 180 and 184.

-Majors must complete each of the business core courses with a "C" or better: ACCT 111(3), 112(3); ECON 101(3), 102(3); FINA 300(3); MKTG 300(3), MGT 150(3), MGT 251(3) or BALT 301 (3), and MGT 300(3).
+Majors must complete each of the business core courses with a "C" or better: ACCT 111(3), 112(3); ECON 101(3), 102(3); FINA 300(3); MKTG 300(3), MGT 150(3), MGT 251(3) or BALT 301 (3), MGT 300(3) and MGT 380(3).

-Majors must complete with a "C" or better: FINA 310(3), 320(3), 380(3), three courses from among ECON 202(3), FINA 220(3), 360(3), 370(3), MKTG 380(3), ACCT 211(3), 212(3), 310(3), 312(3), MATH 370, MGT 235 with at least one FINA prefixed course from the preceding list.
+Majors must complete with a "C" or better: FINA 310(3), 320(3), 380(3), three courses from among FINA 325(3), 330(3), 335(3), 345(3), 355(3), 360(3), 370(3), ACCT 211(3), a BALT 300-level course, MGT 235(3) with at least two FINA prefixed courses from the preceding list.
+Finance majors are urged to complete FINA 250(1).

-Students in the Second Major Program that is housed outside of the department must complete the ethics, mathematics and computer science requirements of the first paragraph above and all of the requirements of the second and third paragraphs above.
+Students in a second major program housed outside of the department must complete the ethics, mathematics and computer science requirements of the first paragraph above and all of the requirements of the second and third paragraphs above.

-CLEP, life experience, work experience, internships, advance placement and other external credit do not substitute for upper-level (300) courses.
+CLEP, life experience, work experience, internships, advanced placement and other external credit do not substitute for upper-level (300) courses.

-Finance majors who elect to earn a second major in the Undergraduate Business Department must complete unique "specialization courses" for the second business major.
+Finance majors who elect to earn a second major in the Department of Undergraduate Business must complete unique "specialization courses" for the second business major.
 Specialization courses may only be used to satisfy the requirements for one business major.

-Only courses in which a student has received a "C" or better may be applied to the minor.
-Students are limited to one minor in the accounting, business and economics, economics, finance, international business and economics, management and organizational behavior, and marketing programs.
-Students (except Bachelor of Arts in Management students) seeking a minor in finance must complete with a grade of "C" or better 21 semester hours which must include ECON 101(3), 102(3); ACCT 111(3), 112(3); FINA 300(3); and at least two 300-level courses in finance.
-A Bachelor of Arts in Management student seeking a minor in Finance must complete with a grade of "C" or better the following courses and their prerequisites: FINA 300, FINA 310, FINA 320, FINA 380, and any two courses from ACCT 211 and ACCT 212 (for a Financial Analysts' emphasis) or FINA 370 and ECON 202 (for a banking emphasis).
-A student who majors in Finance may not earn a minor in the undergraduate business department.
+Only courses in which a student has earned a "C" or better may be applied to the minor.
+Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
+Students (except Bachelor of Arts in Management students) seeking a minor in Finance must complete with a grade of "C" or better 21 semester credit hours which must include ECON 101(3); ACCT 111(3), 112(3); FINA 300(3); and at least three 300-level courses in Finance.
+A Bachelor of Arts in Management student seeking a minor in Finance must complete with a grade of "C" or better the following courses and their prerequisites: FINA 300, FINA 310, FINA 320, FINA 380, and any two courses from ACCT 211 and ACCT 212 (for a financial analysts' emphasis) or FINA 370 and ECON 202 (for a banking emphasis).
+A student who majors in Finance may not earn a minor in the Undergraduate Business Department.